XRUN Price Tops $0.35 on Major Exchanges (XRUN)

 About XRUN

-XRUN was first traded on April 5th, 2022.
+XRUN’s launch date was April 5th, 2022.
 XRUN’s total supply is 2,100,000,000 tokens and its circulating supply is 970,000,000 tokens.
-XRUN’s official website is xrun.run/m.
 XRUN’s official message board is blog.naver.com/xrunfoundation.
 XRUN’s official Twitter account is @foundationxrun and its Facebook page is accessible here.
+XRUN’s official website is xrun.run/m.

-It is usually not presently possible to buy alternative cryptocurrencies such as XRUN directly using US dollars.
-Investors seeking to acquire XRUN should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy XRUN using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as XRUN directly using U.S. dollars.
+Investors seeking to trade XRUN should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XRUN using one of the exchanges listed above.

 Receive News & Updates for XRUN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XRUN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.